kltm/lala/README.md

 "abritrary" and completely decided by the caller, except for the *requests* list field that can be filled by the external application.

-Control after POSTing to the caller's API would be handled using HTTP codes, with:

-- *200* (OK) The caller recieved the information and passed the results (whether ot not the external application cares) back; control remains with the external application
-- *204* (No Content) The caller received the information and there is nothing more to do; the external application's window can close itself
-- *303* (See Other) The caller recieved the data and the results can be found at *Location*; the external application should redirect to that in the current screen

-The flow of control is left to the calling application, as it may have opened a new window, or have some other process in places.
+Control after POSTing to the caller's API would be handled using HTTP codes by the caller.
+It might be interesting to consider a more interactive use case for calling applications, such as passing control back to the external appication after the data has ben processed by the caller.
+As the flow of control is left to the calling application, as it may have opened a new window for the external application that it wants closed, or have some other process in place to get the user re-oriented.

 A fuller explanation, with examples, would look an awful lot like the tickets above.
 A good place to start might be the later